FabioChiodini/ProjectSpawnSwarmtc/README.md

 # ProjectSpawnSwarmtc
 Project to Spawn a titanium crucible (receiver + multiple honeypots) installation in an automated way accross different Clouds (AWS and optionally GCE) using Docker Machine, Docker Swarm and Docker Discovery.
-A dockerized Consul instance is used to store variables in a KV store.
+A dockerized Consul and etcd instances are used to store variables in a KV store.

 Tested on a t1.micro AMI